Intensive OCD Program

 While typical or traditional treatment demonstrates that patients make significant progress during weekly sessions spread out over three to four months, the intensive treatment program condenses those sessions into four weeks, making evidence-based treatment of OCD available three hours a day, five days a week.

-The intensive nature of the treatment enables most children to make progress within four weeks, and can help prevent the hospitalization of a child whose OCD symptoms are severe.
+The intensive nature of the treatment enables most children to make progress within one to four weeks, and can help prevent the hospitalization of a child whose OCD symptoms are severe.
 We empower parents to make their child’s treatment more effective by including them as an active participant in the treatment process.